banwarp/benton_epi/covid19/01scriptParameters.md

 - People are always entering a population.
 Some of those people may bring an infection with them.
 I call these individuals "parachuters".
 For simplicity, this model does not include people leaving the population.
 You can add to the code itself if desired.
 - People tend to see the same people every day, but they occasionally move between nodes.
 These people may be in any of a number of compartments.
 These movements are captured with transfer events.
 - There is a non-zero probability than an infectious person will be a super-spreader, who does not fit the normal R0 for generating new infections.
 - There may be certain populations that undergo mass changes, like students returning to a college town, or military divisions shipping out.
 Because this model was built for a college community, a mass entry event is included.
 You can add to the code itself to represent a mass exit event.
+Each of these event types are generated according to parameters set by the user; but the event types can be overridden by the user.

 ##### Parachute events
 I use a beta distribution for the parachuted infections.
 The default is uniform, but it can be changed with `paraMu` and `paraSig`.
+The built-in df generator is overridden if `!is.null(paraEventsDF)`
 ```
+paraEventsDF = NULL,                     # pre-built parachuter events data frame if the events will be preset before the script is run
 paraMu = 1,                              # First shape parameter for beta function for timing of parachute events
 paraSig = 1,                             # Second shape parameter for beta function for timing of parachute events
 parachuteRate = 1/21,                    # Reciprocal of expected waiting time for a parachute event